-- restrict car parking associated with future development from being located on the OSD' - enhance car share rates to support the adoption of a 'car-free precinct' for Central Precinct by requiring a minimum of one car share space per 25 off-street car spaces. - adoption of a minimum rate for motorcycle spaces of one space for every 12 car parking spaces. - adopt the proposed rates identified in Table 9-3 for loading provisions for Central Precinct, unless otherwise supported by the adoption and implementation of a loading management system as part of a precinct wide Delivery and Servicing Management Plan

-Land Use Rate Residential 1 space for the first 50 dwellings or serviced apartments; plus 0.5 spaces for every 50 dwellings/ serviced apartments or part thereafter.
-Commercial • 1 space per 3,300 m 2 GFA, or part thereof, for the first 50,000 m 2 ; plus 1 space per 6,600 m2, or part thereof, for additional floor area over 50,000sqm and under 100,000 m2; plus 1 space per 13,200 m2, or part thereof, for additional floor area over 100,000 m2.
+- restrict car parking associated with future development from being located on the OSD' - enhance car share rates to support the adoption of a 'car-free precinct' for Central Precinct by requiring a minimum of one car share space per 25 offstreet car spaces. - adoption of a minimum rate for motorcycle spaces of one space for every 12 car parking spaces. - adoption of a minimum rate of one EV charging space for 10 car parking spaces. - adopt the proposed rates identified in Table 9-3 for loading provisions for Central Precinct, unless otherwise supported by the adoption and implementation of a loading management system as part of a precinct wide Delivery and Servicing Management Plan rable 9-3 Proposed loading space rates for Central Precinct 35P Land Use Rate Residential 1 space for the first 50 dwellings or serviced apartments; plus 0.5 spaces for every 50 dwellings/ serviced apartments or part thereafter.
+Commercial 1 space per 3,300 m2 GFA, or part thereof, for the first 50,000 m2; plus 1 space per 6,600 m2, or part thereof, for additional floor area over 50,000sqm and under 100,000 m2; plus 1 space per 13,200 m2, or part thereof, for additional floor area over 100,000 m2.
 Hotel 1 space per 50 hotel bedrooms, or part thereof, up to 100 bedrooms; then 1 space per 100 hotel bedrooms; plus 1 space per 400 m2 of reception, lounge, bar and restaurant area GFA, or part thereof, for the first 2,000 m2; then 1 space per 8000 m2 of reception, lounge, bar and restaurant area GFA thereafter.
-Retail • 1 space per 350 m 2 GFA, or part thereof, up to 2,000 m 2 ; then • 1 space per 800 m 2 GFA thereafter.
+Retail 1 space per 350 m2 GFA, or part thereof, up to 2,000 m2; then 1 space per 800 m2 GFA thereafter.